2022 is the year to get back out there and explore the world! After a … Read more

 Jump into your new life in Seoul with a four-day Orientation program from TEAN covering how to get around town, Korea’s intriguing culture and everything in between.
 Throughout the first couple of days in country participants will have the opportunity to meet their fellow TEAN classmates while discovering some of the most interesting sites in Seoul and experiencing Korean delicious cuisine.

-You’ll stay in either on-campus or off-campus dormitories that will help immerse you into Korean student life right away!
+You’ll stay in on-campus dormitories that will help immerse you into Korean student life right away!
 Dorms consist of air-conditioned double rooms with free WiFi.
 You also have access to laundry facilities, dining halls, convenience stores, cafes and a fitness center.

 Our team works with you start to finish through the study abroad process.
 Our programs staff will help guide you through the application process to go abroad, then upon arrival in South Korea, you will meet our team who will provide assistance during your time in-country.
 Throughout your semester you will meet with the Seoul Resident Director for informal discussions and cultural activities.
 Our staff is readily available and able to assist you with any academic, social, or cultural questions or issues that you may face during your time abroad.Meet the Team